VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

     tls_insecure_skip_verify: true
   ```

-- `-backend.tlsCAFile` allows specifying the path to TLS Root CA for verifying backend TLS ceritifcates.
+- `-backend.tlsCAFile` allows specifying the path to TLS Root CA for verifying backend TLS certificates.
   This global setting can be overridden at per-user level inside [`-auth.config`](#auth-config)
   via `tls_ca_file` option.
 For example: